 These programs are called diversion programs and are meant to avoid harsh penalties for first offenders.
 Some Texas counties also have drug courts, where the court intervenes with intensive monitoring of drug use and other mandatory programs in exchange for dismissing the possession charge in the future.

-If you feel you may have a marijuana addition problem, agreeing to drug treatment can be an excellent option as part of a plea agreement.
+If you feel you may have a marijuana addiction problem, agreeing to drug treatment can be an excellent option as part of a plea agreement.

 The goal in these cases is to avoid a permanent criminal record.
 We can discuss exactly what your options are, and what kind of deal we think we can get for you after hearing about your case and reviewing the evidence against you as part of our free consultation.